man0s/man0s/README.md

 ### Hi there 👋

+I am a passionate Software Engineer.
+Programming is not just a career path for me, but also a passion of mine.
+I always seek to improve and expand my knowledge and skills.
+My goal is to grow as a person and as a professional, every day.

 <!--
 **man0s/man0s** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.